George Thomson, Baron Thomson of Monifieth

 George Morgan Thomson, Baron Thomson of Monifieth, KT, PC, DL, FRSE (16 January 1921 – 3 October 2008) was a British politician and journalist who served as a Labour MP.
 He was a member of Harold Wilson's cabinet, and later became a European Commissioner.

 In the 1980s, he joined the Social Democratic Party.
 Following the SDP's merger with the Liberal Party, he became a Liberal Democrat and sat as a Liberal Democrat member of the House of Lords.

 Early life

 Thomson was educated at Grove Academy, Broughty Ferry, Dundee.
 At 16 he left school to become a local reporter with the Dundee newspaper, magazine and comic publishers DC Thomson.
 He became deputy editor of the firms' successful comic The Dandy and for a short time was its editor, despite being only 18 years old.
 He left the firm in 1940 to serve in the Royal Air Force.
 Due to eyesight problems he was not able to take a flight crew role and served on the ground for fighter command.
 He returned to DC Thomson in 1946, but left the firm after clashing with them over his right to join a trade union.
-He was then became assistant editor, and later editor, of Forward, a Scottish-based socialist newspaper, from 1946 to 1953.
+He then became assistant editor, and later editor, of Forward, a Scottish-based socialist newspaper, from 1946 to 1953.